Stillbirth and neonatal death

 Some babies die in the uterus (womb) before they are born (called an intra-uterine fetal death).
 It can happen during the last half of pregnancy or, more rarely, during the labour and birth, when it is known as intrapartum death.
-When the baby is born this is called a stillbirth.
+When the baby who has died during labour and birth is born, this is called a stillbirth.
 If a baby is born alive, but dies in the first 4 weeks of life, this is called a neonatal death.

 In South Australia, these deaths happen in less than 1 per cent of babies.

 Some of the known causes include:

 - Abnormality of the baby

 - Problems with the placenta - placenta praevia or bleeding from the placenta